dansteingart/without_the_hot_air/pages_md/SEwtHA_09.md

 Researchers say that LED (light-emitting diode) bulbs will soon be even more energy-efficient than compact fluorescent lights.
 The efficiency of a light is measured in *lumens per watt*.
 I checked the numbers on my latest purchases: the Philips Genie 11 W compact fluorescent bulb (figure 9.4) has a brightness of 600 lumens, which is an efficiency of **55 lumens per watt**; regular incandescent bulbs deliver **10 lumens per watt**; the Omicron 1.3 W lamp, which has 20 white LEDs hiding inside it, has a brightness of 46 lumens, which is an efficiency of **35 lumens per watt**.
 So this LED bulb is almost as efficient as the fluorescent bulb.
 The LED industry still has a little catching up to do.
 In its favour, the LED bulb has a life of 50 000 hours, eight times the life of the fluorescent bulb.
 As I write, I see that <span class="websitetitle">www.cree.com</span> is selling LEDs with a power of **100 lumens per watt**.
 It’s projected that in the future, white LEDs will have an efficiency of over 150 lumens per watt \[<span class="tinylink">ynjzej</span>\].
 I expect that within another couple of years, the best advice, from the point of view of both energy efficiency and avoiding mercury pollution, will be to use LED bulbs.

 <img src="figure68.png" width="200" height="407" />
-<span class="figurenumber">Figure 9.3</span>.
+<div class='caption'><span class="figurenumber">Figure 9.3</span>.
 Total cumulative cost of using a traditional incandescent 100 W bulb for 3 hours per day, compared with replacing it *now* with an Osram Dulux Longlife Energy Saver (pictured).
 Assumptions: electricity costs 10p per kWh; replacement traditional bulbs cost 45p each; energy-saving bulbs cost £9.
-(I know you can find them cheaper than this, but this graph shows that even at £9, they’re much more economical.)
+(I know you can find them cheaper than this, but this graph shows that even at £9, they’re much more economical.)</div>

 <img src="figure69.png" width="221" height="155" />
-<span class="figurenumber">Figure 9.4</span>.
-Philips 11 W alongside Omicron 1.3 W LED bulb.
+<div class='caption'><span class="figurenumber">Figure 9.4</span>.
+Philips 11 W alongside Omicron 1.3 W LED bulb.</div>

 ### Mythconceptions